Henry6262/alpha-seeker/Docs/project_structure.md

 Contains TypeScript interfaces and types shared between the mobile app and the backend API to ensure type safety across the stack.

 ### 3.2 UI Kit (/packages/ui)
-Contains reusable, generic UI components built with Tamagui that can be used across the mobile app and potentially a future web app.
+Contains reusable, generic UI components built with React Native Paper that can be used across the mobile app and potentially a future web app.

 ## 4. File Naming Conventions